Awek-015/OSPSD_HW1/docs/component.md

     ├── __init__.py
     └── test_end_to_end.py
 ```

+### Testing Organization

+This project follows a structured approach to testing:

+1. **Unit Tests**: Located within each component's directory (`src/<component>/tests/`), these tests verify the functionality of individual components in isolation.

+2. **Integration Tests**: Located in the top-level `tests/integration_tests/` directory, these tests verify the interactions between components.

+3. **End-to-End Tests**: Located in the top-level `tests/end_to_end_tests/` directory, these tests verify complete workflows across the entire system.

 This structure ensures that each component is self-contained with its own implementation, API, and unit tests, while integration and end-to-end tests verify the interactions between components.